Skip to main content

 Transactional Writes

-In this guide you will learn how to update multiple relationship tuples in a single transaction.
+Using Auth0 FGA, you can update multiple relationship tuples in a single transaction.

-Updating multiple relationship tuples is useful to keep system state consistent.
+Updating multiple relationship tuples can keep your system state consistent.

 Before you start